-During his A Level year, Simon Brett volunteered to help teach art and other classes to adults with severe physical and mental disabilities.
-This experience inspired him to choose to study Psychology at Reading - a path that has opened up a wealth of opportunities for him.
+During his A Level year, Simon Brett volunteered to help teach art and other subjects to adults with severe physical and mental disabilities.
+This experience inspired him to choose to study psychology at Reading – a path that has opened up a wealth of opportunities for him.

-Simon decided to embark on an Applied Psychology (Clinical) MSci at the University of Reading because he saw it as a great opportunity to learn both how to conduct quality research and get hands-on clinical experience.
-He has benefitted enormously from training as a Psychological Wellbeing Practitioner, learning how to deliver practical evidence-based psychological therapies.
+Simon decided to embark on the MSci Applied Psychology (Clinical) at the University of Reading.
+He saw it as a great opportunity to learn both how to conduct quality research and get hands-on clinical experience.

 As part of his degree, Simon was able to work with members of the University’s Anxiety and Depression in Young People (AnDY) Research Unit.